 - may be necessary (pre-requisites) or recommended for further study of that subject at school or a tertiary institution.
-It is your responsibility to do this! - are necessary or useful in your career choice by: - (a) talking to employers - (b) reading career guides such as the Job Guide - (c) talking to the Flexible Pathways Leader, visit the The Learning Centre - (d) talking to our male or female College Counsellors - (e) exploring the www.myfuture.edu.au website
+It is your responsibility to do this! - are necessary or useful in your career choice by: - (a) talking to employers - (b) reading career guides such as the Job Guide - (c) talking to the Flexible Pathways Leader, visiting the Thomas Learning Centre - (d) talking to our Course Counsellors - (e) exploring the www.myfuture.edu.au website